quicwg/base-drafts/draft-ietf-quic-transport.md

 A sender can make exceptions for probe packets so that their loss detection is independent and does not unduly cause the congestion controller to reduce its sending rate.
-An endpoint might set a separate timer when a PATH_CHALLENGE is sent, which is cancelled when the corresponding PATH_RESPONSE is received and a new PATH_CHALLENGE is sent when it expires.
-This timer SHOULD be set as described in section 5.7 of {{QUIC-RECOVERY}} and MUST NOT be more aggressive.
+An endpoint might set a separate timer when a PATH_CHALLENGE is sent, which is cancelled if the corresponding PATH_RESPONSE is received or a new PATH_CHALLENGE is sent if it expires before receiving a PATH_RESPONSE.
+This timer SHOULD be set as described in section 5.3 of {{QUIC-RECOVERY}} and MUST NOT be more aggressive.

 ## Privacy Implications of Connection Migration {#migration-linkability}